suchipi/suchibot/README.md

 - `EIGHT`
 - `NINE`
 - `ANY` (this one can't be pressed; it's only used when registering event listeners)

-### ModifierKey

-This object has strings on it with the names of modifier keys on the keyboard.
-These strings get passed into keyboard-related functions, like `Keyboard.tap`.

-List of modifier keys:

-- `ALT`
-- `COMMAND`
-- `WINDOWS`
-- `SUPER`
-- `META`
-- `CONTROL`
-- `SHIFT`

-On most keyboards, COMMAND, WINDOWS, SUPER, and META all refer to the same key.

 ### MouseButton